CampusConnect-NovaNexus/CC-Teacher-backend/README.md

 - Roll numbers are 12 characters long
 - Student names are up to 70 characters long
 - Teacher/TA emails are up to 50 characters long
+- Attendance percentage is calculated as (attended_classes / total_classes * 100)
+- Low attendance is defined as attendance percentage below 75%